In the US, we are approaching Oct 31, the day for pumpkins and witches. Hannah and Madeline wish all IFTLE readers a Happy Halloween.

 From 19996 – 2006 the IC Fab at Ft Meade was used to fabricate ICs required for Govt. programs.
 It was mothballed 5-6 years ago.
 From 2003 to present the Govt. has used so called “trusted foundries” but they found that they were not able to provide everything that the Govt. needed.

-With all of the top foundries now situated outside the US or owned by non US entities, there was a need for a new way of insuring secure state of the art chip procurement.
+With all of the top foundries now situated outside the US or owned by non US entities, there was a need for a new way of ensuring secure state of the art chip procurement.
 This certainly dovetailed with the interest in cyber security i.e. how to prevent counterfeits and the vision of needing more-than-Moore technology (i.e. sensors in a 3D chip stack) in the future.

 Trusted Integrated Chips program TIC